Noor0202/MongoDB-Practice-Questions/README.md

 # MongoDB Practice Questions

 Welcome to the MongoDB Practice repository!
-This collection of MongoDB queries is designed to enhance your proficiency in using MongoDB with sample datasets.
+This compilation of MongoDB queries is crafted to enhance your MongoDB proficiency using the Sakila sample database.

 ## How to Use:

-### Clone the Repository:
-Clone this repository to your local machine to access the sample MongoDB datasets and practice questions.
+### Download JSON Data:
+- Download the Sakila sample database converted to JSON format.
+This dataset contains three collections mirroring the MySQL Sakila database.

+### Import JSON Data into MongoDB:
+- After downloading the JSON files, import them into your MongoDB database using the `mongoimport` command.

+### Create a Database:
+- Use the following query to create a database named "sakila" in MongoDB:

+### MongoDB Import Query:
+- Use the following `mongoimport` command to import the JSON files into your MongoDB database: mongoimport --db sakila --collection <collection_name> --file <path_to_json_file> --jsonArra

 ### Explore the Questions:
-Navigate through the questions directory to find a variety of MongoDB practice questions categorized by topics.
+- Navigate through the questions directory to find a variety of MongoDB practice questions categorized by topics.

 ### Practice and Learn:
-Execute the queries in your MongoDB environment, and analyze the results.
-Utilize these exercises to strengthen your understanding of MongoDB concepts.
+- Execute the queries in your MongoDB environment and analyze the results.
+Use these exercises to strengthen your understanding of MongoDB concepts.

 ## Topics Covered:
 1. Basic CRUD Operations
 2. Querying with find()
 3. Filtering with $match